 In the rental industry, an invoice indicates the duration of the time being billed.
 The invoice amount takes duration into account in addition to price, quantity and any applicable discounts.
 A rental invoice typically itemizes the actual hours, days, weeks or months being billed.

 What does invoice mean?

 Invoices typically track the sale of a service or product for tax, accounting and inventory control purposes.
 The majority of commercial enterprises supply the product or service and expect payment on a later date.
 Businesses are increasingly transmitting invoices digitally rather than on paper.
 The documents present the sales details in an itemized form.

 A seller views the document as a sales invoice while buyers consider it a purchase invoice.
 The term invoice is synonymous with monies owed and it indicates the buyer and seller.
 This form of nonnegotiable commercial instrument assumes the role of document of title when paid in full.

 What is invoice number?

 The invoice number is undoubtedly the second most important number on a tab after the amount due.
-The number can be assigned in a variety of ways depending on the seller’s preference or requirements.
-It is a unique identifier for the invoice that helps the seller search for the document on a computer or in a paper file.
+You can assign the number in a variety of ways.
+It all depends on the seller’s preference or requirements.
+Invoice number is a unique identifier.
+It helps the seller search for the document on a computer or in a paper file.

 The majority of accounting software employ sequential numbering by default.
 Some businesses prefer using client level numbering, which employs a reference prefix like MB001 for invoices involving the customer – Melody Boutique.